dexie/dexie-website/docs/IndexedDB-on-Safari.md

 ## Chrome and Opera on IOS

-Thanks to Apples restricted policies for iOS, Chrome and Opera running on iOS is actually a Safari browser in the backend pretending to be Chrome or Opera.
-Thus, it suffers from all the indexedDB bugginess that comes with the native indexedDB support in Safari.
-See Issue [#110](https://github.com/dfahlander/Dexie.js/issues/110).
+Due to Apples restricted policies for iOS, Chrome and Opera running on iOS is actually a Safari browser in the backend pretending to be Chrome or Opera.
+Thus, it's IndexedDB is actually provided by Safari even on Chrome, Opera or Firefox.

-If your application must target iPhone 6 or below, it is recommended to include the indexedDB shim before requiring/including Dexie.js. iPhone 7 users will have a Safari engine of version >= 10.3 with a functional IndexedDB support.
+If your application must target iPhone 6 or below, it is recommended to include the indexedDB shim before requiring/including Dexie.js. iPhone 7 users will have a Safari engine of version >= 10.3.